deluxe72/study/README.md

 # study
-Repo for learning Git
+Repo for learning Git and Github